 Three lines of attack

-In our fight to improve air quality, we’re working toward three major goals:
+In our drive to improve air quality, we’re working toward three major goals:

 - reduce fine-particulate emissions at the source